Get E-Book

 header.writeUInt16BE(payload.length, 1);

-That feature can reduce avoidable copying in application code, but it also makes length accounting easier to get wrong.
+This can reduce avoidable copying in application code, but it makes length accounting easier to get wrong.
 Count bytes after encoding.
-A string's character count and a datagram's byte count can differ.
+A string's character count and its datagram byte count can differ.

 const text = 'snowman: \u2603';